St Mawes: Church history

 The name of the town comes from Saint Maudez, a Breton saint, and there was a chapel here dedicated to him with his holy well nearby.
 Its existence in 1427 is mentioned in George Oliver's Monasticon and it remained in use until the reign of Elizabeth I when it was abandoned.
 From that time until ca 1838 there was no chapel for the townspeople until a private chapel built in 1807 by the Marquis of Buckingham was licensed by the Bishop.
 This was on a different site and was rebuilt in 1881.
 St Mawes continued however to be in the parish of St Just in Roseland.
 St Mawes' Church, St Mawes was opened in 1884.
 There is also a Methodist church, which was built in the first half of the 19th century and is a Grade II listed building.

 Demographics

 According to 2011 UK census data, 714 people lived in St Mawes.
 91% of residents were born in UK and the most common religion stated was Christian (74.8%).

 Cultural associations

 The 1964 Agatha Christie film Murder Ahoy was filmed here, as was the 1964 film Crooks in Cloisters.
+Cormoran Strike, the protagonist of the eponymous detective novel series by Robert Galbraith, was raised in St. Mawes.